GitauHarrison/twilio-verify-2fa-implementation-in-flask/README.md

 ### Testing

-If you would like to test this application as it is, follow this steps:
+If you would like to test this application as it is, follow these steps:

 1. Clone this repo: